jbisti/STSA-Workshop-3-Hybrid-Cloud/README.md

 These are not your w3 credentials, but the username/password specific to the Weather Channel Data service, which you’ll create in the next step.

 Go to bluemix.net and head over to Catalog, which will show you the list of services available.
 Find “Weather Company Data”, under Data & Analytics.
-Click ont he tile to create the service
+Click on the tile to create the service

 ![Architecture Overview](/images/bluemix-weather-tile.png)